llatva/pupill32/README.md

 USB UART is connected to PA2/PA3 (TX/RX).
 To access bootloader (PUYAISP, USB-to-serial), either

-* Disconnect USB cable, press and hold BOOT buttonm then connect the cable.
+* Disconnect USB cable, press and hold BOOT button then connect the cable.

 OR